rasean95/Fairly/README.md

 My role as a software engineer was to design and development the appintment scheduling feauture.
 I was required to handle all the coding from the backend to the frontend.
 Below is a list of the actions I took to accomplish my responsibilities:

-• Developed a paginated appointments page using React, JavaScript, Bootstrap, and Axios, enabling the hiring administrators to filter appointments by candidate and organize appointments more efficiently.
+• Developed a paginated appointments page using React, JavaScript, Bootstrap, Ajax, and Axios, enabling the hiring administrators to filter appointments by candidate and organize appointments more efficiently.

-• Constructed an appointment management system by seamlessly integrating React, Formik, JavaScript, Bootstrap, and Axios with a custom-designed form and authorizing access to only the system and hiring administrators.
+• Constructed an appointment management system by seamlessly integrating React, Formik, JavaScript, Bootstrap, Ajax, and Axios with a custom-designed form and authorizing access to only the system and hiring administrators.

 • Implemented design patterns in .NET, such as the Singleton pattern, to address recurring software design challenges and enhance reusability during development.